 The Glasgow District Subway opened it's doors to passengers on Monday 14th December 1896.
 Publicity had been low key, however the word had spread and queues started to form long before the service was due to begin!
 Once the stations opened their doors, many passengers spent the day travelling around in a circle, then when they got bored, crossed over and travelled on the other circle!
-Initially it had been planned to run 2 car trains on a 6 minute headway, however this was changed to single cars operating on a 3 minute headway and it would take 39 minutes for each car to do a complete circle.
+Initially it had been planned to run 2 car trains (a Gripper car with a second gripper car on the rear acting as a trailer) on a 6 minute headway, however this was changed to single cars operating on a 3 minute headway and it would take 39 minutes for each car to do a complete circle.

 At around 3pm, an outer circle train lost its grip on the cable and the passengers on board took it upon themselves to de-train and make their way through an unlit tunnel with the additional hazard of avoiding the cables, the cable pulley and avoiding touching the live T-irons on the tunnel walls.

 A further more serious incident took place later that evening at 10.55pm on the Inner Circle, when car 15 had to stop short of St Enoch station and car 5 was allowed to depart Bridge Street and collided with the rear of car 15 causing damage to both cars.
 There were some injuries though luckily no one was killed.